vmware/vic-product/installer/docs/INTEGRATION.md

 ## Component Inclusion

 ### Component Requirements
+- What is the component's naming scheme for development and release builds?
+- What is the component's versioning scheme for development and release builds?
 - What is the Docker container or Docker Compose application that will be included in the appliance?
     - Release versions MUST be retained.
 Where will previously released versions be stored?
 - Aside from the primary component, are there other dependencies maintained by the component team that need to be included in the VIC appliance?